A Focus On Animal Care

 Annual third party audits are conducted at both Hatfield and Coldwater by Food Safety Net Services.
 They audit with the animal handling tool coordinated by the North American Meat Institute.

-CFG has been presented with several awards, including the prestigious Knowlton Award, which recognizes, among other things, progressiveness in the area of proper animal care.
+Clemens Food Group has been presented with several awards, including the prestigious Knowlton Award, which recognizes, among other things, progressiveness in the area of proper animal care.
 But we continue to test new technologies and practices with an eye toward further increasing the well being of our hogs without jeopardizing their health or the safety of the food supply.